Please rotate your screen landscape

 privacy isn’t a compliance

 overhead.
-It’s a competitive
+It’s a

 differentiator.